100 Notable alumni of

 -

-Anthony Marshon Davis Jr., nicknamed "AD", is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
-He plays the power forward and center positions.
-Davis is a ten-time NBA All-Star and has been named to four All-NBA First Teams and five NBA All-Defensive Teams.
-After starting his career with the New Orleans Pelicans, he won the 2020 NBA Finals in his first season with the Los Angeles Lakers.
+Anthony Marshon Davis Jr., nicknamed "AD" and "the Brow", is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+Davis, a power forward and center, is a ten-time NBA All-Star and has been named to five All-NBA Teams (including four first-team selections) and five NBA All-Defensive Teams (including three first-team selections).
 In 2021, he was named to the NBA 75th Anniversary Team.
-He also won the inaugural NBA Cup in 2023 with the Lakers.
+Davis is widely regarded as one of the greatest power forwards of all time.

 -